-This page lists posts that provide insights into my personal interests or that do not fit within major blog categories.
+This page lists posts that provide insights into my personal interests or that do not fit within other categories.
 It also provides a comprehensive employment biography that can be used as a narrative for conference and presentation introductions.

 Steven B. Combs, Ph.D. is currently the chancellor for the Columbus, Indiana campus of Ivy Tech Community College.
 In this position he is the senior campus executive officer.
 He fosters community engagement/collaboration and is responsible for campus and instructional site operations in the communities of Columbus, Seymour, Greensburg, and North Vernon.
 Combs also serves as an adjunct faculty member for Purdue Polytechnic Columbus.

 Before service as chancellor, he was the campus president for two years.
 Seven months prior to that position, he was appointed the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region while also serving as the vice chancellor for academic affairs, a role he held for two years prior.
 Two years earlier, he served as dean and professor for the School of Applied Science and Engineering Technology at Ivy Tech Community College – Lafayette.

 He is a 27 year military veteran and began his service as an airman in the United States Air Force as an automatic flight control specialist.
 During college, he transferred to the Army Reserve Officer Training Corp to obtain his federal commission.
 He retired from the Army Reserve holding the rank of Major having served as an armor officer and later an adjutant general corps officer.

 Major Combs served on active duty for 2 years as the chief, command and control systems section at United States Transportation Command (USTRANSCOM) where he supervised 18 contractors who maintained all secure enterprise level information technology systems.
 Upon his departure from USTRANSCOM he was awarded the Defense Meritorious Service Medal for his service.